-|JOUR 307||News Media Law and Ethics||3|
+|JOUR 307||News Media Law||3|

 |JOUR 395||Online Journalism||3|

-|JOUR 400||Multimedia Journalism||3|
+|JOUR 400||Video Journalism||3|

-|JOUR 608||News Bureau Publication Lab||3|
+|JOUR 605||Magazine Publication Lab||3|

-|JOUR 609||Publication Laboratory||3|
+|JOUR 609||Newspaper Publication Laboratory||3|

-Non-journalism units (includes required minor): 72 units
+Non-Journalism units (including the required minor): 72 units

-Note: A minimum of 43 upper division units must be completed for the degree (including upper division units required for the major, general education, electives, etc.).
-A student can complete this major yet not attain the necessary number of upper division units required for graduation.
-In this case, additional upper division courses will be needed to reach the required total.
+Note: A minimum of 30 upper-division units must be completed for the degree (including upper-division units required for the major, general education, electives, etc.).
+A student can complete this major yet not attain the necessary number of upper-division units required for graduation.
+In this case, additional upper-division courses will be needed to reach the required total.